hwilliams265/portfolio-1/README.md

 ### To do:
 1. Make a new "about" page, preferrably in .md format
 2. Add a "resume" page
-    1. Link the resume page next to the about page at the top of the screen
+    1. ~~Link the resume page next to the about page at the top of the screen~~
+    2. Add simple image resume
+    3. Convert resume to html/css page
 3. Add thumbnails to each portfolio entry (not 100% sure the best way to do this)
     1. Create a "works" page that contains a gallery of the portfolio entries
     2. ~~Get rid of the index.html page and make the works page the default front page~~